 In Pennsylvania, there are no caps on the amount of economic or non-economic damages a person can recover following a medical mistake.
 However, any punitive damages awarded are capped at 200% of the compensatory damages awarded, 25% of which will go to a fund called MCARE.
 This fund is designed to help patients whose claims exceed the healthcare provider’s malpractice insurance coverage amounts.

 If you or someone you care about has been injured due to the actions of a medical provider, please seek legal assistance today.
-At the Weitz Firm, we are going to be by your side, working to prove the healthcare provider’s negligence.
+At The Weitz Firm, LLC, we are going to be by your side, working to prove the healthcare provider’s negligence.
 Our goal is to secure the compensation you need.
 We will thoroughly investigate what happened in your case.
 When you need a Philadelphia medical malpractice attorney, you can contact us for a free consultation by clicking here or calling 267-587-6240.